 All cancellations must be approved by the director and made before the second week of class.
 There will be no refunds after the second meeting (lesson) of the semester.
 All cancellations are subject to a $30 administration fee.

-A limited number of scholarships are available based on financial need.
+A limited number of scholarships for fall and spring are available based on financial need.
 Proof of income is required for this application process.
 Download the financial aid form (PDF).
-Previous awards are not guaranteed for the following year; a financial aid form must be completed every year that a student wishes to enroll
+Previous awards are not guaranteed for the following year; a financial aid form must be completed every academic year that a student wishes to enroll